 In order for a withdrawal to be bona fide and, if after the draw is made or after play starts, coded as "Withdrawal" or "Walkover" on the drawsheet, the player must fulfill the following written verification requirements:

 - Injury or Illness Written Verification Requirement: If the player is not playing because of injury or illness, the player shall deliver written verification of the injury or illness from a medical professional to the Referee no later than the last scheduled day of the tournament.
 If a tournament has a trainer on site, it is recommended that the trainer be asked to provide the written verification on site before the player leaves the tournament.

 - Personal Circumstance Written Verification Requirement: If the player is not playing because of a personal circumstance, the player shall deliver a written description of the situation no later than the last scheduled day of the tournament and the Referee shall determine whether the situation is a personal circumstance.

 The National Tournament Alternate List will consist of the top 35 players in each age division of singles.

-The List is used to replace certain withdrawing players as described above before the draw is made and to replace all withdrawing players after the draw has been made.
+The List is used to replace certain withdrawing players as described above before the Qualifying Draw is made and to replace all withdrawing Qualifier players after the Qualifying Draw has been made.
 The order of players on this list is determined by using the National Standings List used to do the selection immediately after the entry deadline.
 The National Tournament Alternate List will be posted to the USTA TennisLink Home Page.
 As withdrawals that effect the National Tournament Alternate List occur, it will be revised on the TennisLink website.
 Players accepted into the draw from the National Tournament Alternate List will receive a telephone call from the Tournament Director.

 • Payment of Entry Fee by Players Accepted into the Draw After the Entry Deadline